Inmate telephone system: Service rates

 Rates for the telephone calls from prisons and jails can be exorbitantly high, especially for low income families who are trying to keep in touch with their loved ones.
 Data has shown over the course of 10 years leading up to 2021, phone call per-minute rates have steadily declined; however, the rates are still generally too high for many people to stay in contact.
 Contributing to the high cost is the fact that providers charge two separate rates depending on whether the callers are from the same state or different states.

-On August 9, 2013, the Federal Communications Commission adopted a report on the high cost of inmate calling services, with proposed reforms.
-A 2013 FCC analysis described how, in some cases, long-distance calls are charged six times the rate on the outside, or in other instances, a 15-minute call could cost upwards of $15.
+On August 9, 2013, the Federal Communications Commission adopted a report on the high cost of inmate calling services and proposed reforms.
+A 2013 FCC analysis described how, in some cases, long-distance calls are charged six times the rate for the equivalent call on the outside, or in other instances, a 15-minute call could cost upwards of $15.
+Acting Chairwoman Clyburn, Jessica Rosenworcel and Ajit Pai dissented and issued statements about their dissent.
 It also reported that phone rates had "caused inmates and their friends and families to subsidize everything from inmate welfare to salaries and benefits, states' general revenue funds and personnel training."
 At that time the FCC proposed capping the charge for interstate inmate phone calls at $3.75 for 15 minutes.
 The proposal was approved in 2014; a cap was also implemented to reduce the high long-distance charges that inmates incurred to eleven cents per minute, so that a 15-minute call should not cost more than $4.
 According to the FCC, Global Tel-Link had been charging as much as $17.30 for such calls under contracts with facilities in Arkansas, Georgia and Minnesota, which resulted in "unreasonably high" phone bills for inmates' families.
 In retaliation for the change, service providers raised the rates on local calls.

 In 2015, the FCC imposed new caps of 11¢ to 22¢ on all inmate calls.
 The decision was criticized by the industry, which felt that the capped prices would be insufficient to cover the commissions they must pay.
 By March, the new caps had been stayed pending the result of a lawsuit against the FCC filed by providers, but the FCC stated that it would enforce the existing caps on intrastate calls as well.
 In September 2015, Human Rights Watch requested that Michael Fisch, CEO of American Securities, the private equity group that owned GTL, step down from their board of directors as "GTL's exploitation of the ability of prisoners to communicate with their families and children is the antithesis of upholding human dignity and advancing human rights, and is in direct conflict with Human Rights Watch's mission."